fizruk/accpa-spring-2022/lab-02/README.md

 # Lab 2.
 Simply typed expressions and functions

-In this lab, we discuss implementation of an interpreter for simple untyped expressions with functions, relying on intermediate nameless representation to deal with possible name conflicts.
+In this lab, we discuss implementation of an interpreter for simply typed expressions with functions, relying on intermediate nameless representation to deal with possible name conflicts when evaluating.

+Supported types:
+- `Bool` — type of booleans;
+- `Nat` — type of natural numbers;
+- `A -> B` — type of functions from `A` to `B` (where `A` and `B` are both types).

+The language is **total**: all well-typed programs terminate.

 ## Project structure